yusu0105/MD3_UI-UX/README.markdown

 3. Make your changes and commit (`git commit -m 'Add new design'`).
 4. Push to the branch (`git push origin feature/new-design`).
 5. Open a pull request.
 Please ensure your designs align with Material Design 3 principles.

-## License
+## Copyright

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 yusu0105.
+All rights reserved.
+No part of these designs may be used, reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner.
+For permission requests, contact [yukeshm1814@gmail.com].

-**Note**: The images are previews of dashboard or home screen interfaces.
-For detailed exploration, refer to the `.fig` files in the repository.
+Note: The images are previews of dashboard or home screen interfaces.
+For detailed exploration, refer to the .fig files in the repository.